 Lev Frid soon pulled up, about 5 minutes after the vulture left.
 Not the greatest luck for him, but he's on his way to North Carolina for a few pelagic trips so it's hard to have sympathy!! ;)

 At the Adam Beck lookout I scanned the gulls, coming up with a few interesting things.
 2 Thayer's Gulls (1 juv., 1 2nd winter), a Glaucous Gull (2nd winter) and about a dozen Iceland Gulls of various ages were the main attractions until I spotted a slightly smaller gull sitting on the rocks.
 It was an adult, mostly alternate-plumaged California Gull, presumably the same bird that was seen here last weekend.
 I managed to grab some very poor shots through my scope.
-In the photo, it's the third bird from the top.

 This was my 5th year bird of the day for me and I added one more above Niagara Falls.
 After a considerable amount of scanning I was able to spot several dark lumps on a rock halfway across the river.
 The 3 lumps woke up, revealing themselves to be female Harlequin Ducks.
 Two of them went for a swim while the third went back to sleep.